Wednesday 19th May 2021 – 8pm (GMT)

 In this session, Nicky will talk about research she is currently undertaking which explores the experiences of egg donors within Europe.
 She will present some preliminary findings from the ‘EDNA’ study which aimed to understand the experiences of women donating eggs in the UK, Spain and Belgium.
 She will show how egg donation is differently organised in these countries and how this impacts on the experiences and motivations of women who donate under different sets of regulations.
 She will talk about some of the common experiences women described when they donated their eggs.

 As a recipient of donated eggs I’ve often wondered about our egg donor, their motivations and how this may have been influenced by the regulations held in that country.
 Whilst this session can’t answer those questions specifically for me, what it can do is provide a better understanding of this important, but sometimes overlooked, perspective within donor conception.

 As with all Paths to Parenthub webinars, members have the chance to shape the conversation by submitting your questions ahead of the webinar and on the night.

 Or sign up below:

 You’ll receive a notification and invitation to add the webinar date to your calendar via email from Zoom.
-If you also sign up to emails below, you’ll receive an email from Paths to Parenthub with a reminder before the webinar and an email when the webinar recording is available.
+You’ll also receive an email from Paths to Parenthub within 24 hours of the event with a link to the webinar recording.

 Nicky is a medical sociologist.
 Her work is about people’s experiences of their reproductive health and the medical and health care systems that they encounter.
 She has been researching reproduction for 20 years, and leads the Centre for Reproduction Research at De Montfort University in Leicester.